 How much monetary compensation are you allowed for the pain and suffering you have experienced?
 Regrettably, there is no concrete answer to that question.
 There are numerous factors that affect how much you should be compensated for pain and suffering.
 Ultimately, these are factors that are particular to you, your injuries, and your lifestyle.
 Remember, the origin of the word compensation is essentially “to balance” “to weigh”(consider) or “to pay”.
 The person that injured you is required to pay you to make up for the pain that they caused you.
 Thus, to compensate someone means to consider their injuries and the amounts that they are due and to pay them for their loss.
 And when you endure pain it is a loss.

-Contact Us to Answer Your Common Questions After a Car Accident
+Contact Us After a Car Accident

 I am a personal injury lawyer who represents people and families in car accident cases in Greenville, S.C. and all over the upstate of South Carolina.
 Furthermore, I have, over the years, helped my clients understand what they can expect to receive in compensation for their pain they’ve suffered in a car accident.
 As a matter of fact, there are numerous factors, individual to each client that we consider in determining that amount.
 For this reason, call our offices to retain us in your personal injury car accident case.
 Together, we can determine how much you should be compensated.
 This includes money for pain and suffering and all of your losses sustained.